9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

       In an equation for ‘it’: it = N 313 + N 37
 ```

-As with the `data` keyword, we can use a `newtype`\'s value constructor
+As with the `data` keyword, we can use a `newtype`'s value constructor
 to create a new value, or to pattern match on an existing value.

 If a `newtype` does not use automatic deriving to expose the underlying
-type\'s implementation of a type class, we are free to either write a
+type's implementation of a type class, we are free to either write a
 new instance or leave the type class unimplemented.

 ### Differences between data and newtype declarations